Website Manager

 ● Safety: 2 points

 o A safety occurs when the ball carrier is declared down in his/her end zone.
-A ball carrier is declared down when the their flags are pulled by a defensive player, their flag falls out, they step out of bounds or they hit the ground with their knee or arm, or ball is dropped in the end zone.
+A ball carrier is declared down when their flags are pulled by a defensive player, their flag falls out, they step out of bounds or they hit the ground with their knee or arm, or ball is dropped in the end zone.
 In order to be considered down in the end zone BOTH flags must be behind the goal line at the time the ball carrier is deemed down by the official.

 o A safety also occurs when there is an offensive penalty in the end zone.